meinauto/meinauto-js/README.md

 Initializing of module classes can be done by a HTML attribute or by another JavaScript that calls the module manager.

-A module test runner based on [QUnit][qunit] and isolated test methods is available.
+A module test runner based on [QUnit][qunit] and isolated test methods are available.

 Also a documentation runner that based on [JSDoc][jsdoc]; view the doc tag interpretation in time at coding, with help of file watchers from [Gulp][gulp].